Shades of gray: Rose quartz

 There is a grayish tone of rose called rose quartz.

 The first recorded use of rose quartz as a color name in English was in 1926.

 Cinereous

 Cinereous is a color, ashy gray in appearance, either consisting of or resembling ashes, or a gray color tinged with coppery brown.
 It is derived from the Latin cinereous, from cinis (ashes).

 The first recorded use of cinereous as a color name in English was in 1661.

 Taupe

 The color displayed at right matches the color sample called taupe referenced below in the 1930 book A Dictionary of Color, the world standard for color terms before the invention of computers.
 However, the word taupe may often be used to refer to lighter shades of taupe today, and therefore another name for this color is dark taupe.

 The first use of taupe as a color name in English was in the early 19th century.

+Greige

+This is a warm gray that combines beige and gray.
+Its name is believed to have originated from the French word "gris," meaning gray.

+Georgio Armani pioneered its use in fashion in 1975.